A2 road (Latvia)

-The A2 highway (Riga - Sigulda - Border of Estonia (Veclaicene)), also known as the Vidzeme or Pskov highway is a national road in Latvia, which connects Riga to the Estonian border (Veclaicene).
+The A2 highway (Riga - Sigulda - Border of Estonia (Veclaicene)), also known as the Vidzeme or Veclaicene highway is a national road in Latvia, which connects Riga to the Estonian border (Veclaicene).
 The highway continues in Estonia as highway 7, and then in Russia as A212 until Pskov.
 The highway is fully covered in asphalt and its length in Latvia is 196 km.
 Currently the A2 has 2x2 lanes from Riga until almost Sigulda, after that it turns to 1x1 lanes.
 From Riga bypass the highway is a part of European route E77.

-In the section from Riga bypass to "Sēnīte", the speed limit outside of populated areas is 110 km/h in summer, and 90 km/h in winter.
-After "Sēnīte", the speed limit outside populated areas is 90 km/h all year round.
+In the section from the Riga bypass to "Sēnīte", the speed limit outside populated areas is 110 km/h during time when weather conditions permit, and 90 km/h in less favorable conditions.
+Beyond "Sēnīte", the speed limit remains 90 km/h year-round outside populated areas.

 Traffic

-The A2 highway is one of the busiest highways in Latvia, reaching more than 41,000 cars per day in the section from Riga to the A1/A4 interchange.
+The A2 highway is one of the busiest highways in Latvia, reaching more than 42,000 cars per day in the section from Riga to the A1/A4 interchange.
 In the section until P3, the traffic intensity reaches around 29,000 cars per day.
-In the section until the A3 highway (Sēnīte), the highway is used by an average of 22,000 cars per day.
-From highway A3 to highway P8 (Sigulda), the highway is used by an average of 14,000 cars per day.
-Up to highway P20, the highway is used on average by at most 9,000 cars per day, and in the further section up to highway P30 (Bērzkrogs), the highway is used by an average of 3,000 cars per day, but up to the end of the highway in Latvia, no more than 4,000 cars per day.
+In the section until the A3 highway (Sēnīte), the highway is used by an average of 20,000 cars per day.
+From highway A3 to highway P8 (Sigulda), the highway is used by an average of 13,000 cars per day.
+Up to highway P20, the highway is used on average by at most 11,000 cars per day, and in the further section up to highway P30 (Bērzkrogs), the highway is used by an average of 4,000 cars per day, but up to the end of the highway in Latvia, no more than 4,000 cars per day.
 In some sections, there are even fewer than 1,000 cars per day.

 There are 12 stationary speed cameras installed on the highway (including speed cameras on both driving lanes).
-In 2023, it is planned to start using average speed control radars in Latvia, one of which will be located on the A2 highway section 54.4 - 62.2 km.
+As of 2025, an average speed control system is operational on the A2 highway in Latvia, covering the section from 54.5 km to 62.3 km, between the Vējupīte River bridge in Sigulda and Augšlīgatne.
+The system, activated in August 2023, calculates the average speed of vehicles over this stretch to enforce compliance with speed limits and enhance road safety.